 There is also very little regulation and taxation.
-For example, in a purely capitalist state, there are no public schools, public libraries, public roads, public parks, public bridges, social security, government subsidized loans, public military, public police or firemen, government subsidies, public services for the disabled or for veterans, Medicare, Medicaid, and public social services like food stamps or HeadStart programs.
+For example, in a purely capitalist state, there are no public schools, public libraries, or public roads.
+There are also no public parks, public bridges, social security, or government subsidized loans.
+And there is no public military, public police or firemen, government subsidies, public services for the disabled or for veterans.
+Not surprisingly, there is also no Medicare, Medicaid, and public social services like food stamps or HeadStart programs.

-That is because public goods and programs like this are funded by taxes, and since a purely capitalist system has no public ownership of wealth, there are no taxes to fund these public services.
-Thus, in a purely capitalist state, the existence of the above programs and other programs aimed at the public good would be left to the discretion of private funders who may or may not decide to fund them.
+That is because public goods and programs like this are funded by taxes.
+And since a purely capitalist system has no public ownership of wealth, there are no taxes to fund these public services.
+Thus, in a purely capitalist state, the existence of the above public good programs would be left to the discretion of private funders.
+Such funders might or might not decide to fund them.
 If they did fund them, they would decide how much to charge for the services.

-The purported primary goal in a capitalist society is generating wealth or making money, which may or may not occur.
+The purported primary goal in a capitalist society is generating wealth or making money.
+This may or may not occur.